Grants

 If you are in the early stages of starting a community composting hub, or have one already running but need some more equipment to take it to the next level, have a look at the Compost Collective’s Community Composting Fund for assistance.

-The fund is available to encourage people to compost food and garden waste locally within their own neighbourhood.
-Communities to us are community gardens, urban farms, organisations, schools or businesses; basically anywhere where the people in your community can come and drop off food scraps for composting.
+The Community Composting Fund is available to help people compost food and garden waste locally within their own neighbourhood.
+Communities to us are community gardens, urban farms, organisations, schools, and businesses, basically anywhere where the people in your community can come and drop off food scraps and garden waste for composting.

-Anyone based in Auckland can apply to the Community Compost Fund, which can be used for expenses like:
+Anyone based in Auckland can apply to the Community Compost Fund, which can be used for expenses listed here.
+These include:

-• Equipment to help manage your composting systems, such as turning forks, thermometers and weighing scales (for data collection purposes)
+• Tools to help manage your composting systems, such as compost aerators, turning forks, thermometers and weighing scales (for data collection purposes)

 • Composting signage (we have templates available if needed)